arjanvanbekkum/arjanvanbekkum.github.io/_posts/2023-03-21-GitHub-Projects.md

 If you have been working with GitHub for a while, you have probably seen the 'old' version of boards and issues.
 Last year, GitHub released an all-new version of `Projects`.
 This new version introduces more flexibility than before.
 As GitHub says, `Built like a spreadsheet, project tables give you a live canvas to filter.`

-So instead of having a board per repository, you can use projects to manage work items over different repositories and track them in one place.
+So, instead of having a board per repository, you can use projects to manage work items over different repositories and track them in one place.

 ## New Project
 In GitHub, you can navigate to `your projects` to view all the projects you have.
 Default it will only the open projects.
 You can create a new project using the `New Project` button.